|« PreviousNext »|

 To extend a Linux file system

 Log in to your Linux instance using an SSH client.
-For more information about connecting to a Linux instance, see Connecting to Your Linux/Unix Instances Using SSH.
+For more information about connecting to a Linux instance, see Connecting to Your Linux Instance Using SSH.

 Use the df -h command to report the existing file system disk space